 5. Using Wrong Heat Press Settings

 Different substrates use different heat press settings to get a print.
-The majority of substrates can heat anywhere between 300°F-400°F under medium pressure within a time lapse of 30-60 seconds.
-To ensure that you are using the right printing values, you should check with printing instructions provided by manufacturer of each ensemble in your consignment.
+The majority of substrates can heat anywhere between 300°F of 400°F under medium pressure within a time-lapse of 30-60 seconds.
+To ensure that you are using the right printing values, you should check with printinginstructions provided by the manufacturer of each ensemble in your consignment.

 6. Not Printing Accurate Colors